ablouise/motion-vector-extractors-/README.md

 To run the full benchmark, use the provided shell script.
 For example:

-./run_full_benchmark.sh videofile.h264
+./run_full_benchmark.sh videofile.h264 [num_executions]

 text

 - Replace `videofile.h264` with your input video file.

-You will be prompted to specify how many times you want to run the algorithm in parallel.
-Enter the desired number to proceed.
+- `[num_executions]` is optional and specifies how many times you want to run the algorithm in parallel.
+The default is 1 if you don't specify it.

 During execution, you’ll be presented with options.
 If you select **option `0`**, the script will:
 - Run all benchmarks.